ChristopherHibbard/Street-Fighter-Character-Popularity-vs.-EVO-Tournament-Wins-Over-Time/README.md

 <img src="img/Cammy.png" alt="Cammy SF image" width="495" height="396">

 ## About
 Greetings!
 This analysis will dive into the world of Street Fighter (a game created a pubished by Capcom), and the world of Evolution Championship Series (also known as EVO tournaments.)
-More importantly we will be asking a simple question of, "Does character popularity affect player choice in tournament play.
+More importantly we will be asking a simple question of, "Does character popularity affect player choice in tournament play?"

 ## History
 Street Fighter is one of the most iconic and influential video game franchises in history.
 Spawning mulitple games, spinoffs, animated movies and series, comic books, and even a live action movie!